cquilezg/pitest-helper/README.md

 ## PITest Helper

 <!-- Plugin description -->
-Plugin to run [PITest](https://pitest.org/) in your Java project using Maven or Gradle.
+Plugin to run [PITest](https://pitest.org/) in your Java/Kotlin project using Maven or Gradle.
 The plugin builds and runs PITest mutation coverage commands for you.

 Requisites: